Azure Stream Analytics solution patterns

 Regardless of Azure Stream Analytics' SLA guarantee and how careful you run your end-to-end application, outages happen.
 If your application is mission critical, you need to be prepared for outages in order to recover gracefully.

 For alerting applications, the most important thing is to detect the next alert.
-You may choose to restart the job from the current time when recovering, ignoring past alerts.
+You can choose to restart the job from the current time when recovering, ignoring past alerts.
 The job start time semantics are by the first output time, not the first input time.
 The input is rewound backwards an appropriate amount of time to guarantee the first output at the specified time is complete and correct.
 You won't get partial aggregates and trigger alerts unexpectedly as a result.

-You may also choose to start output from some amount of time in the past.
+You can also choose to start output from some amount of time in the past.
 Both Event Hubs and IoT Hub's retention policies hold a reasonable amount of data to allow processing from the past.
 The tradeoff is how fast you can catch up to the current time and start to generate timely new alerts.
 Data loses its value rapidly over time, so it's important to catch up to the current time quickly.
 There are two ways to catch up quickly:

 • Provision more resources (SU) when catching up.